SPF, DMARC, and Compliance Addresses

 Microsoft 365 Forwarding Strategy:

 It is recommended to forward all other administrative mailboxes to a group named security@ through an alias on the group itself.
-Microsoft allows external addresses and groups to be members of local groups as long as they are added as contacts.
+Microsoft allows external addresses and groups to be members of local groups if added as contacts.
 If necessary, add the external contact on the platform under Users > Contacts (link) and add this contact as a group member.

 Connect-ExchangeOnline